 - Streaming Windows MediaVideo file (.wmv)

-The definitions of these are given at the end of this topic and were obtained from the ULead VideoStudio Help system.
+The definitions of these are given at the end of this topic and were obtained from the earlier ULead VideoStudio Help system.

-In conjunction with TechSmith Camtasia, CHL has produced a number of training videos for Microsoft Word and Excel as well as as the musical talents of colleagues at a client site.
+Using TechSmith Camtasia, CHL has produced a number of training videos for Microsoft Word and Excel as well as as the musical talents of colleagues at a client site.

 In addition, much experience has been gained through filming construction and development work and its subsequent editing, together with adding suitable musical accompaniment and subtitles.